 Also, I love preaching.
 (I did a short video on this subject on Facebook.)

-Yes, though I don’t know whether the LGBTQ+ community would call me an ally as such, because my writing doesn’t focus on the major LGBTQ+ debates and clobber passages.
+Yes.
+I don’t know whether the LGBTQ+ community would call me an ally as such, because my writing doesn’t focus on the major LGBTQ+ debates and clobber passages.
 Rather, I blog more on purity culture and how the institution of marriage should or shouldn’t relate to sex.
 However, I do aim to make all my writing accessible to LGBTQ+ people, even when I don’t write specifically about them or for them.

 Deep breath… no, I don’t.
 For several reasons.

 I’m yet to lay out my theology on this, but meanwhile, if you want to know more, this post here talks about why I don’t think all extra-marital sex can be considered equivalent to what the Bible terms ‘sexual immorality’.

 Meanwhile, I have a whole ‘unmeaning marriage’ page because I think the church has given too much religious meaning to marriage, when even in Jesus’s words it’s something that will not last.

 I have serious misgivings about the widely accepted notion that marriage is an illustration of Christ’s relationship with the church.
 Yes, it sounds pretty and romantic but… I don’t think that’s what Paul was actually getting at in Ephesians 5.
 Plus, whilst the New Testament uses the image of a wedding and the bridegroom and bride to symbolise Jesus and the church, it doesn’t talk about marriage.

 As for the Old Testament passages that I used to interpret as being about the sanctity of marriage — when I read them now, they seem to be far more about honour.
 Do browse through the page on virginity, honour and violence for more on this.